ryan-thomas32/megr2157-portfolio/docs/assignments/A01/index.md

 a.Navigability: Nathan's portfolio initially opens to a single continuous page including a picture of himself, his about me section, and links to many of his numerous CAD projects.
 At the top, there is a bar for other sections for his work experience and resume.
 Finding every specific piece of work in less than 60 seconds would not work, as anything not on the main page would take longer than 60 seconds to find because the projects lack organized tabs and folders.

 b.
-Reproducibility: The documentation provided throughout Nathan's portfolio provides more of a descriptive, based way of how he completed his projects, with no instructions included, only renders and an objective and results overview.
+Reproducibility: The documentation provided throughout Nathan's portfolio provides more of a descriptive, process-based way of how he completed his projects, with no instructions included, only renders and an objective and results overview.
 There is only one exception: his linked capstone project PDF, which includes word-for-word instructions on the development of his project so you can easily replicate his process.

 c.Evidence of Reasoning: Nathan's portfolio favors more of the format mentioned above, like the objective result method, where he summarizes at a glance why he chose a specific method and choice over another, but then skips over the validation part.
 In his work experience page section he does slightly better on this format; he uses bullet points, explaining what he did at his jobs and how he evaluated stuff with certain programs to verify his design choices, and briefly shows the method and the outcome, as he did with his CAD projects